Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

-An effective counter against an opponent attempting to throw you is “Jade Girl Kicks Shuttle”.
+An effective counter against an opponent attempting to throw you is "Jade Girl Kicks Shuttle".
 If you are skillful, you can apply this counter against any throws!
-An excellent counter against this whirlwind or sweeping kick is “Heavenly Priest Stamps Insignia”.
-Again, if you are skillful, you can apply this counter against any kicks, though you may have to make some modifications if the kicks are high.
-Isn’t it amazing that in a short video series like this one, you learn how to use just one technique to counter any throws, and also just one technique to counter any kicks!
+An excellent counter against this whirlwind or sweeping kick is "Heavenly Priest Stamps Insignia".
+Again, if you are skillful, you can apply this counter against any kicks, though you may have to make some modifications.
+Isn?t it amazing that in a short video series like this one, you learn how to use just one technique to counter any throws, and also just one technique to counter any kicks!
 Who says Taijiquan cannot be used for combat?

 Wahnam Taijiquan Tai Chi Chuan